 - Portfolio/ video presentation

-You can now apply with Studyportals to an M.Sc. from one of our partner universities.
+You can now apply with Studyportals to an M.Sc. degree from one of our partner universities.
 You can apply whenever you want, and it won't cost you anything.

 Check the available Masters and see which of the degrees match your background and interests.
 Start the application process by filling in your student profile.
 You will soon get contacted by one of our application counsellors who will assist you further.
 We’ll then apply on your behalf.
 Find out more about applying to a Master's degree with Studyportals.